c.1959 Mignon II A

 Six transistors (Hitachi), superheterodyne circuit

-Manufactured by Fuji Kogei Sha, Ltd. (or Fuji Kogeisha, Ltd.?), Japan, presumably under license by Standard Radio Co., Ltd., Japan
+Distributed by Fuji Kogei Sha, Ltd. (or Fuji Kogeisha, Ltd.), Japan, under license with Standard Radio Co., Ltd., Japan

-The manufacturer's name of this Mignon is stamped on the outside back face of the radio's cabinet: "FUJI KOGEI SHA LTD.".
+The distributer's name of this Mignon is stamped on the outside back face of the radio's cabinet: "FUJI KOGEI SHA LTD.".
 At first glance, the black-and-gold badge on the speaker grille looks to be a script M, as in "Mignon" — but when you look more closely, you'll see that it actually is two letters: AF — this "AF" also appears on all four sides of the Mignon's display box (see photo below), and there the letters are unmistakable as standard capitals.
-Compare & contrast this with the script "F" (or possibly "AF"?) found on the speaker grille's badge of the Mignon FT-7 (see photo below) which was most likely made by Standard but distributed by some company other than Standard, possibly Fuji Kogei Sha, Ltd. (Fuji Kogeisha, Ltd.?)
-While "F" could likely stand for "Fuji", I have no idea what "AF" stands for!
-Got any ideas or info here?
+Compare & contrast this with the script "F" found on the speaker grille's badge of the Mignon FT-7 (see photo below) which was made by Standard but distributed by some company other than Standard, possibly Fuji Kogei Sha, Ltd. (Fuji Kogeisha, Ltd.?)